 At Lewis Pain & Physical Medicine, we understand that aches and pains affecting the body can negatively impact your quality of life.
 Our team of pain management specialists and physiotherapists works with our patients to create efficient and effective treatment plans specific to their individual needs and goals.

 Call on the specialists at Lewis Pain & Physical Medicine and let us be your partner in pain relief!
-To schedule a free consultation, call (214) 613-0960 or fill out our online contact form today to be seen within 48 hours.
+To schedule a free consultation, call (214) 613-0960 or contact us today to be seen within 48 hours.